sergeivisotsky/docx-parser/README.md

 * In this file setup your FTP and database credentials
 * Open file log4j.properties
 * Change path to your log file "log4j.appender.file.File"

+INFO: Example .docx to parse as well as unarchived .docx are located in /resources/docs folder.